Sun-Dried Tomato Pesto

 And don’t worry, as deliciously potent as the sun-dried tomato flavor is, it doesn’t overpower the other pesto ingredients at play.
 They all mix together to create one unforgettably mouthwatering condiment!
 You can use this pesto as a spread for bread, a topping for meat, or toss it with your favorite pasta.
 It’s also SO good when smeared onto a sandwich!
 However, I’ve found that the most fun I’ve had with a jar of sun-dried tomato pesto is handing it out as a gift to friends and neighbors.
 They always appreciate it and end up calling me for the recipe!

-Stir.
-Stir in 1 tablespoon of the reserved sun-dried tomato oil from the jar and transfer the pesto to an airtight container.
+- Stir in the reserved tomato oil and transfer to an airtight container to store.

 How long will sun-dried tomato pesto stay fresh?